diffpy/diffpy.github.io/_sources/products/diffpycmi/cmi_exchange.txt

 .. image:: ../../images/github_screenshot.png

-For now simply follow the download link to get the entire project and unpack the zip file to a convenient location on your machine.
+For now simply follow the download zip link to get the entire project and unpack the zip file to a convenient location on your machine.

-If you have correctly installed the DiffPy-CMI package you can start running the scripts right away!
+If you have correctly installed the `DiffPy-CMI <index.html>`_ package you can start running the scripts right away!
 You'll notice that there are two
 directories: ``cmi_plugins`` and ``cmi_scripts``.
 The scripts are standalone python scripts that can be run directly from the IPython